 By understanding diverse market segments, you stand to open new opportunities and remain a step ahead of the competition.

 Powering your business is a simple case of leveraging the data you already have in your organisation.
-The following are some of the leading examples of BI tool functions:
+The following are some of the examples of BI tools and their functions:

 This entails data analysis and mining, with the intention of understanding future events.
 This has wide-ranging applications across many industries and sectors.